 We have no separate facilities and are completely reliant on the Advisor.
 Our officers, including our Chief Executive Officer, Chief Financial Officer and Secretary are executive officers of Starwood Capital.
 The Advisor has significant discretion as to the implementation of our investment and operating policies and strategies.
-Accordingly, we believe that our success will depend to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of the Advisor will evaluate, negotiate, close and monitor our investments; therefore, our success will depend on their continued service.
+Accordingly, we believe that our success will depend to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of the Advisor.
+The officers and key personnel of the Advisor will evaluate, negotiate, close and monitor our investments; therefore, our success will depend on their continued service.
 The departure of any of the officers or key personnel of the Advisor could have a material adverse effect on our performance.